-The European Union’s Occupational Safety and Health Agency (EU-OSHA) was established in 1996.
-Its web site has links to EU legislation, guidelines and standards, recent news, documents from research programmes, and other information relating to occupational safety and health.
-The Publications section includes The EU-OSHA’s Magazine 1999 onwards, annual reports 1996 onwards, factsheets, reports, and other publications.
+The European Union’s Occupational Safety and Health Agency (EU-OSHA) was established in 1994.
+Its website has links to EU legislation, guidelines and standards, recent news, documents from research programmes, and other information relating to occupational safety and health.
+The “Publications” section includes research reports, annual reports, factsheets, newsletters, and other publications.

 The European Commission is the executive body of the European Union.
 Its functions include proposing legislation, implementing agreed policies, upholding EU law, and negotiating international agreements.
-The “Law” section of the web site, accessible via the “Policies, information and services” tab, links to EU legislation (via a link to the EUR-Lex site) and information about the application of EU law throughout the member states.
+The “Law” section of the web site links to EU legislation (via a link to the EUR-Lex site) and information about the application of EU law throughout the member states.

 This section of the European Commission’s web site is devoted to competition law and policy.
 It provides links to a wide range of documents, including relevant Official Journal content, legislation and case law.
 Publications include Competition Weekly e-News and Competition Policy Brief, the latter providing frequent updates on policy issues and key cases.

-This is the web site of the European Commission’s Directorate General for Employment, Social Affairs and Inclusion, which is concerned with employment and social policy within the EU, including anti-discrimination measures.
-The “Publications and documents” section includes links to legislation, and a database of reports, consultation documents, and other documents 1990 onwards, and “News and multimedia” includes a news archive 2004 onwards.
+This is the website of the European Commission’s Directorate General for Employment, Social Affairs and Inclusion, which is concerned with employment and social policy within the EU, including anti-discrimination measures.
+The “Publications and documents” section includes links to legislation, and a “Document database” of policy documents and reports, 2005 onwards.